4 Things to Look for in an Investment

 The same principle is true in business.
 A shareholder should desire a management team that has an active policy of reducing the number of outstanding shares if alternative uses of capital are not as attractive, thus making each investor's stake in the company bigger.
-When the corporate "pie" is cut into fewer pieces, each share represents a greater percentage of ownership in the profits and assets of the business.
+When the corporate "pie" is cut into fewer pieces, each share represents a higher percentage of ownership in the profits and assets of the business.
 Tragically, many management teams focus on domain building rather than increasing the wealth of shareholders.

 What Are Your Reasons for Investing in the Company?

 Before you add a company's share of stock in your investment portfolio, it would be wise to ask yourself why you are interested in investing in that particular business.
 It is dangerous to fall in love with a corporation and buy it solely because you feel fondly for its products or people.
 After all, the best company in the world is a lousy investment if you pay too much for it.

 Make sure the fundamentals of the company (current price, profits, good management, etc.), which can be found in their corporate filings like the annual report, 10K, and 10Q, are the only reason you are investing.
 Anything else is based on your emotions; this leads to speculation rather than intelligent investing.
 You have to remove your feelings from the equation and select your investments based on the cold, hard data.
 This requires patience and the willingness to walk away from a potential stock position if it does not appear to be fairly valued or undervalued.

 Are You Willing to Own the Stock for 10, 15, or 25+ Years?